Access this doc at: https://goo.gl/cYTNdi

 Find Articles, Images, Video, and More includes databases containing:

-Digital Decker contains images and PDFs of digitized items from our special collections.
+MICA Digital Library contains images and PDFs of digitized items from our special collections.
 These are material that we own and are available for in-library use, including:

 Quick List of Where to Find Resources:

 Decker Library Catalog - mica.edu/library > Click Search the Catalog

 Decker Library Databases mica.edu/library > Click Find Articles, Images, Video & More

 (you can search these databases off campus just login with your MICA Credentials)

 WorldCat.org - www.worldcat.org

 Searches many different libraries on a national level.
 You might need to request we borrow or request something from another library (interlibrary loan).